gabriel-alves-p/l-atelier-eden/README.md

 #### Home Page

 - It acts as the landing page for the website and contains all the main information the user could be looking for, structured in a priority order.
 It contains information about the restaurant, menus and prices, contact information and location.
-It was designed this way to be intuititve and make sure the user does not have to look hard at all to find important information.
+It was designed this way to be intuitive and make sure the user does not have to look hard at all to find important information.

 ![Home page features](documentation/images/feature1.jpeg)